-- For lunch we drive to a highly distinctive creek-side restaurant where Caspian terns fly past, then rest here during the heat of the day before visiting the dry fields nearby.
+- For lunch on one day we drive to a highly distinctive creek-side restaurant where Caspian terns fly past, then rest here during the heat of the day before visiting the dry fields nearby.
 These fields can be excellent for raptors including dark chanting goshawk, lanner, Beaudouin’s snake eagle, black-shouldered kite and the spectacular long-crested eagle, while previous trips have given us views of the elusive Temminck's coursers that come here in the dry season.

 - We drive upriver to the unique and characterful Tendaba Camp.
 Here we can sit under the thatched veranda overlooking the river, watching for pink-backed pelicans, ospreys and fish eagles to fly by.
 As night falls the local villagers sometimes bring drums to dance by a bonfire at the riverside as night falls.

 - We take a trip across the Gambia River up one of the fantastic wild creeks with huge mangrove trees, providing some of the best birdwatching in the Gambia.
-Here Senegal thicknees run alongside the canoe, darters wait in the dead branches, secretive white-backed night herons hide in the tangles and there is always the chance of a colourful speciality such as blue-breasted kingfisher or fairy blue flycatcher.
+Here Senegal thicknees run alongside the canoe, darters wait in the dead branches, secretive white-backed night herons hide in the tangles and there is always the chance of a colourful speciality such as blue-breasted kingfisher or African blue flycatcher.

 - Accommodation:Tendaba Camp, 2-nights on full board basis.